GUI Overview

 Source

 These parameters affect the source of your sound, such as the tuning of each layer or adding a smooth pitch glide between notes.
-You can also choose whether the sound is mono
+You can also choose whether the sound is mono (plays one note at a time) legato (plays one note at a time but allows glide between two notes) or poly (able to play 16 notes simultaneously).

-parameter determines whether the layer responds to keyboard tracking from incoming MIDI notes or not.
-When disabled, the layer will only play back at middle C but can still be tuned using the transpose
+The keyboard parameter determines whether the layer responds to keyboard tracking from incoming MIDI notes or not.
+When disabled, the layer will only play back at middle C but can still be tuned using the transpose & detune controls.
+This is particularly useful for percussive/FX sounds and creative arps.

 Filter

 Use this to cut out or isolate certain frequency ranges using either a low pass, band pass or high pass filter.
-Alongside the classic A/D/S/R
+Alongside the classic A/D/S/R envelope controls, you can change the envelope amount and velocity sensitivity of the filter being applied to the signal.

 Amp